cabforum/smime/SBR.md

           2. The business address for such Confirming Person specified in a current QGIS, QTIS, QIIS, Verified Professional Letter; or
           3. The address of the Applicant's Registered Agent or Registered Office listed in the official records of the Jurisdiction of Incorporation, or

        ii.
-By e-mail addressed to the Confirming Person at the business e-mail address for such person listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter; or iii.
+By email addressed to the Confirming Person at the business email address for such person listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter; or iii.
 By telephone call to the Confirming Person, where such person is contacted by calling the main phone number of the Applicant's Place of Business (verified in accordance with these Guidelines) and asking to speak to such person, and a person taking the call identifies him- or herself as such person; or iv.
 By facsimile to the Confirming Person at the Place of Business.
 The facsimile number MUST be listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter.
 The cover page MUST be clearly addressed to the Confirming Person.

 2. **Confirmation Response**: The CA MUST receive a response to the Confirmation Request from a Confirming Person that confirms the particular fact at issue.
-Such response MAY be provided to the CA by telephone, by e-mail, or by paper mail, so long as the CA can reliably verify that it was provided by a Confirming Person in response to the Confirmation Request.
+Such response MAY be provided to the CA by telephone, by email, or by paper mail, so long as the CA can reliably verify that it was provided by a Confirming Person in response to the Confirmation Request.

 3. The CA MAY rely on a verified Confirming Person to confirm their own contact information: email address, telephone number, and facsimile number.
 The CA MAY rely on this verified contact information for future correspondence with the Confirming Person if:

-   A.  The domain of the e-mail address is owned by the Applicant and is the Confirming Person's own e-mail address and not a group e-mail alias;
+   A.  The domain of the email address is owned by the Applicant and is the Confirming Person's own email address and not a group email alias;
    B.  The Confirming Person's telephone/fax number is verified by the CA to be a telephone number that is part of the organization's telephone system, and is not the personal phone number for the person.

 ### 3.2.8.5 Qualified independent information source